xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/updatenode.1.rst

 determines the order in which they will be run.
 You can use the lsdef command to check the postscript order.

-Scripts can  be run on both diskless and diskfull nodes.
+Scripts can  be run on both diskless and diskful nodes.

 To run all the customization scripts that have been designated for the nodes, (in the "postscripts and postbootscripts" attributes), type: